nelsonjchen/op-replay-clipper/README.md

 ### Self Running Development

 Use the `dev` service in the `docker-compose.yml` file to run the `clip.sh` script in a development environment.
 This will allow you to make changes to the `clip.sh` script and see the changes reflected in the container.

-Additionally, a Devcontainer is provided for VSCode users.
-This will allow you to run the `clip.sh` script in a development environment with the same dependencies installed as the Docker container.

 ## Bad or Too Slow Computer